 Based on the World Health Organization (WHO) reports, nearly 17% of the population (more than 703 million people across the globe) were aged 65 or above in 2019, and this number is expected to reach 1.5 billion by 2050.
 And all these people need special care.
 Fortunately, seniors worldwide have become increasingly open to telehealth and other software solutions for senior care rather than hospital admissions.

 In this article, you’ll discover the issues of house care businesses, how developing caregiver scheduling software can help solve them, the features such systems should have, and how to choose the best fit for your particular needs.

 Furthermore, we will share real-life examples of Wendy’s Team home caregiving scheduling platform development.

-The existing home healthcare market worldwide was evaluated at $282 billion in 2019 and should grow with a CAGR of 7.9% by 2027.
+According to existing home healthcare trends, the worldwide market was evaluated at $282 billion in 2019 and should grow with a CAGR of 7.9% by 2027.
 This is a tremendous opportunity for healthcare institutions and hospitals to tap into this market by developing a long-term care software solution for seniors.

 It is also a great growth driver for various elderly care agencies, so working in the home care industry will be both lucrative and socially rewarding.
 Here is how Dominic Endicott (a VC capitalist who led Nauta Capital’s investment in GreatCall acquired by Best Buy for $800 million, the industry-biggest acquisition to date) puts it:

 “Aging Economy in the US was valued at $7.6 trillion a year by AARP, and there are 60 million Americans over 50 currently not working, which can drive $2 trillion more revenue if they are employed.”

 By combining these two factors, the home healthcare industry can gain a significant boost in revenues.
 And as both the aging population and their families turn more tech-savvy, developing a home care business software solution becomes a crucial prerequisite to building a personalized, cost-effective, and competitive Aging Economy business.